Jayesh0706/kubernetes/Ingress/README.md

-Here's a step-by-step guide summarizing everything we did to set up the NGINX Ingress Controller and configure an Ingress resource in Kubernetes using Killercoda.
+# To set up the NGINX Ingress Controller and configure an Ingress resource in Kubernetes using Killercoda.
 This will serve as a detailed reference for future use.

 * * * * *